rahulsvaz/wldd-machinte-test/README.md

 The application loads data from a local Hive database if available.
 If the local storage is empty, it fetches developer data from the GitHub REST API and stores it for offline access.
 Data is displayed in a list view with a consistent user interface and a detailed profile view.
-A favorites section will be added later.
+A favorites section is now included to securely mark developers as favorites for offline viewing.
 Features
 Offline-first data loading
 Automatic online fetch when offline cache is empty